stamperjoseph-ux/INCNEW/README.md

-# It’s Not Christmas — Home for Christmas (Final Build)
+# It’s Not Christmas — Home for Christmas

 This folder contains the front-end files for the **It’s Not Christmas** promo game.